clickbox/c.r.e.a.m./README.md

 # C.R.E.A.M.
 API

-Cream is nodeJS Shopping Cart Rest API
+Cream is a nodeJS Shopping Cart Rest API

 ### Installation